 - Add the bija (anato) powder and mix well.

 - Add the coconut milk, stir and cook over low heat for about 5 minutes (stir once or twice to prevent it from sticking to the bottom and burning)

-- Dissolve the corn starch and lime juice in half a cup of water.
+- Dissolve the cornstarch and lime juice in the water.
 Add to the boiling sauce and stir until it is mixed completely.

 - Add the shrimps.
 Cover with a lid and cook for about 3 minutes.

 - Remove the saucepan from the fire and let it rest for 15 minutes.

 - Taste the sauce and add more salt if necessary.
 Return to medium heat until it breaks the boil.